Case Study

 “This AutoStore system is significantly faster,” tells Curry.
 “It has allowed us to ship out more e-commerce orders this past November than we have in the history of the account.”

-With AutoStore, PUMA can ship over 100,000 same-day orders, even during peak times.
+With AutoStore, PUMA can now ship over 150,000 units per day and 1 million units per month, even during peak times, achieving a 92% improvement in speed.
 "We have evolved from basically a two-week delivery on peak days to more or less same-day delivery on Black Fridays.
 We are very proud of the speed at which we can deliver to our customers," says Head of Global Logistics, Thomas Liske.

 “AutoStore has helped PUMA better serve the customer because of the speed to market.
 We're competing in the world of Amazon, where everyone expects something within one day.
 So, getting the order out as quickly as possible is really the goal.
 And the AutoStore solution helps us do that,” explains Melissa Curry, Regional VP of Operations for NFI Cal Cartage.